ULTIMATE AI GUIDE

 • Start with Gemini 2.5 Flash for the majority of your coding tasks

-• Add Qwen 3.6 Plus as soon as you work on Python/Django backend
+• Add Qwen 3.6 Plus as soon as you work on Python/Backend API backend

 • Use Claude Sonnet when you are stuck on something really difficult